jsverify/jsverify/README.md

     Options:
     - `opts.tests` - test count to run, default 100
     - `opts.size`  - maximum size of generated values, default 5
     - `opts.quiet` - do not `console.log`
     - `opts.rngState` - state string for the rng

+    The `result` is `true` if check succeeds, otherwise it's an object with various fields:
+    - `counterexample` - an input for which property fails.
+    - `tests` - number of tests run before failing case is found
+    - `shrinks` - number of shrinks performed
+    - `exc` - an optional exception thrown by property function
+    - `rngState` - random number generator's state before execution of the property

 - `assert(prop: property, opts: checkoptions?) : void`